 Once you have a set of completed designs in hand and ready to submit to the city, there are additional hoops left to jump through.

 While some municipalities do split reviews between the Planning Department and Building Department, almost all charge a fee upfront for the planning and building departments to review them.
-The first out of pocket fees come with your submission to your local Planning Department, which is generally less than $1,000.
-Here are some example planning and zoning review fees in the Bay Area:
+The first out-of-pocket fees come with your submission to your local Planning Department.

-Next, you will also have to file a deed restriction at the County where you pledge not to sell the ADU as separate from the main home.
-As of 2020, that fee generally comes out to about $100 to $200.
+Next, you may have to file a deed restriction at the County where you pledge not to sell the ADU as separate from the main home.

 Finally, if your ADU is greater than 750 sq. ft. in size, some municipalities will also charge Impact Fees.
 These fees were originally intended for new single-family home construction; you can think of these fees as a way a city can offset the costs of the new housing's "impact" to public services, such as the additional strain on the local school district, utilities, and public parks.

-For ADUs above 750 sq. ft. in size, the fees are generally proportional to the size of the ADU in relation to the size of the main house.
-In some cities, these impact fees can quickly become quite significant and can range from $5,000 to $25,000 for a 1,200 sq. ft. detached accessory dwelling unit.
+For ADUs above 750 square footage, the fees are generally proportional to the size of the ADU in relation to the size of the main house.
+In some cities, these impact fees can quickly become quite significant and can range from $5,000 to $25,000 for a 1,200 square foot detached accessory dwelling unit apartment.

 What's Next for my ADU?